MarioSieg/MarioSieg/README.md

 ### 🚀 About Me 🚀

-Computers have always been the beating heart of my interest. 💻
+Computers have always been the beating heart of my existence. 💻
 From a young age, I've been driven by an insatiable curiosity to understand how things work. 🔍
 My journey into the world of programming began at the age of 13 when I stumbled upon a video about game development, and I instantly knew that I had found my passion. 🎮